Don Cornelius: Early life and career

 Cornelius was born on Chicago's South Side on September 27, 1936, and raised in the Bronzeville neighborhood.
 After graduating from DuSable High School in 1954, he joined the United States Marine Corps and served for 18 months in Korea.
 He worked at various jobs following his stint in the military, including selling tires, automobiles, and insurance, and as an officer with the Chicago Police Department.
 He quit his day job to take a three-month broadcasting course in 1966, despite being married with two sons and having only $400 in his bank account.
 In 1966, he landed a job as an announcer, news reporter and disc jockey on Chicago radio station WVON.

 Cornelius joined Chicago television station WCIU-TV in 1967 and hosted a news program called A Black's View of the News.
 In 1970, he launched Soul Train on WCIU-TV as a daily local show.
 The program entered national syndication and moved to Los Angeles the following year.
 Eddie Kendricks, Gladys Knight & the Pips, Bobby Hutton and Honey Cone were featured on the national debut episode.

-Originally a journalist and inspired by the civil rights movement, Cornelius recognized that in the late 1960s there were very few television venues in the United States for soul music (at the time, only one series, the public television show Soul!, was focused on the genre).
+Originally a journalist and inspired by the civil rights movement, Cornelius recognized that in the late 1960s there were very few television venues in the United States for soul music (at the time, only one series, the public television show Soul!, was focused on the genre, an earlier show, Night Train, had ended production in 1966).
 He introduced many African-American musicians to a larger audience as a result of their appearances on Soul Train, a program that was both influential among African-Americans and popular with a wider audience.

 As writer, producer, and host of Soul Train, Cornelius was instrumental in offering wider exposure to black musicians such as James Brown, Aretha Franklin, Marvin Gaye, and Michael Jackson, as well as creating opportunities for talented dancers, setting a precedent for popular television dance programs.
 Cornelius said, "We had a show that kids gravitated to," and Spike Lee described the program as an "urban music time capsule".